-First kisses can be some of the romantic, erotic, mind-jellying, and utterly terrifying moments of our lives.
+A first kiss can be one of the most romantic, erotic, mind-jellying, and utterly terrifying moments of our lives.
 But how much (or how little) do they tell us about how the relationship would go as a whole?
 In fact, they can predict a lot more than you might guess, but maybe not everything you hoped.
+Jack Murnighan, author of MUCH ADO ABOUT LOVING, gives his advice.

 Here’s a quick guide on what to take away from that first smooch: